pandorasjuicebox/the-nightrunners/README.md

 <i>The Nightrunners</i> stands on the shoulders of very talented creators that helped bring this vision to life.
 Credits to these creators will be found in this section.

 ### Game Engine
-<i>The Nightrunners</i> is built using the 2D platformer game engine we covered in Unit 3 of John Horton’s Android Game Programming by Example, which is the textbook that we are using for this class.
+<i>The Nightrunners</i> is built using the 2D platformer game engine from Unit 3 of John Horton’s <i>[Android Game Programming by Example](https://www.amazon.ca/Android-Game-Programming-Example-Horton/dp/1785280120)</i>.
 Not only has this been an incredible resource, it also helped me understand how to build a 2D platformer using Java and developing for Android devices.

 ### Assets - Drawable
 <i>The Nightrunners</i> uses many assets from talented creators who have granted permission that allow me to do so.
 The assets are all from creators who have a similar thematical vision and style with each other, and this has helped make <i>The Nightrunners</i> to be visually consistent as much as possible.